jflaga/jflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

 Because of those experiences, I promised myself never to use AutoMapper again.
 And if I will be involved in a codebase which uses it, I might suggest to slowly remove AutoMapper from the codebase and use manual mapping instead.

-That was the case until I read the free ebook ["Implementing Domain Driven Design"](https://abp.io/books/implementing-domain-driven-design) by Halil İbrahim Kalkan, the creator of [ABP Framework](https://abp.io/).
+That was the case until I read the free ebook ["Implementing Domain Driven Design: A practical guide for implementing DDD with ABP Framework"](https://abp.io/books/implementing-domain-driven-design) by Halil İbrahim Kalkan, the creator of [ABP Framework](https://abp.io/).

 On page 70 of the book he says